 This gene is a member of the MER/AXL/TYRO3 receptor kinase family and encodes a transmembrane protein with two fibronectin type-III domains, two Ig-like C2-type (immunoglobulin-like) domains, and one tyrosine kinase domain.
 Mutations in this gene have been associated with disruption of the retinal pigment epithelium (RPE) phagocytosis pathway and onset of autosomal recessive retinitis pigmentosa (RP). [provided by RefSeq, Jul 2008]

 GeneCards Summary for MERTK Gene

 MERTK (MER Proto-Oncogene, Tyrosine Kinase) is a Protein Coding gene.
 Diseases associated with MERTK include Retinitis Pigmentosa 38 and Mertk-Related Retinitis Pigmentosa.
-Among its related pathways are ERK Signaling and GPCR Pathway.
+Among its related pathways are Platelet activation, signaling and aggregation and GPCR Pathway.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is RYK.
+An important paralog of this gene is AXL.

 UniProtKB/Swiss-Prot for MERTK Gene